codechecks/docs/faq.md

 # FAQ

+## Q: Does it work with forks?

+Yes!
+Forks are seamlessly supported, this feature is quite experimental right now but definitely working!

 ## Q: How does codechecks relate to DangerJS?

 DangerJS is a library, codechecks is a platform.
 This means many things but most importantly